 The blade also has a flush cutting system in place, making flush cuts easier in woodworking without the fear of up-cutting.
 The blade clamp on this Dewalt model accepts T-shank jigsaw blades only, though.

-- Powerful 6.5-amp motor for making precise cuts
+- The 6.5-amp motor packs a punch, delivering precise cuts every time.

 - Significantly heavier than most jigsaws in the market.